My Quiet Kitchen

 Top Tips

 • Agar sets quickly.
-To avoid lumps in your vegan cream cheese, whisk vigorously as you remove it from heat, then immediately spoon it into a mold.
+To avoid lumps in your vegan cream cheese, whisk vigorously as you remove it from heat, then immediately spoon it into a mold to cool.

 • The flavor mellows and improves overnight.
 So it's great for special breakfast or brunch events where you want to do some prep in advance!